 Both words refer to a greater distance.
 However, there is a bit more nuance to their definitions, and they are distinct words with different uses.

-Farther refers to a physical distance that can be measured.
+Farther refers to a physical and measurable distance.
 Further refers to a figurative distance.

 Let’s take a deeper look at the meanings of farther and further and how to use them in sentences

 Further and farther are often used interchangeably because they can each be used as different parts of speech.